gromag/ml-resources/sqlalchemy-in-10-minutes.md

 # SQLAlchemy in 10 minutes

->_This document has redacted in various places however it remains mostly the output of a GPT 3 model.
+>_This document has been redacted in various places, however it remains mostly the output of a GPT 3 model.
 Large Language Models like GPT 3 might hallucinate and give give incorrect information, please use your own judgment and take this as an input to do further research._

 Here's a quick guide to SQLAlchemy for people who are familiar with relational databases and other ORM Framework.